 - Drafting complex patent license agreements

-- Interactive case studies with drafting exercices
+- Interactive case studies with drafting exercises

 - Best practice take aways

 Aims and objectivesThis interactive workshop has been created to increase your confidence when drafting successful patent license agreements section by section.
 Our trainers will lead you through the standard problems of patent license agreement clauses.
 After exploring the pitfalls in complex patent license agreements, you will receive numerous tips and tricks during the drafting exercises based on practical scenarios.
-Your drafting skills with regard to patent license agreements will be improved under the guidance of our highly experienced speaker and through discussions among a group of professionals.
+Your drafting skills with regard to patent license agreements will be improved under the guidance of our highly experienced speakers and through discussions among a group of professionals.

 - Failing to secure all necessary patent rights in the license grant

 - Unspecified scope of the patent license grant (fields, affiliations, territories)

 - Third party infringements: failing to secure adequate rights to enforce patent rights